samrao1997/dominoes/README.md

 ## Rules

+## TODO

+- display board on command line
+- AI

+## Notes

+- player selects domino from hand displays possible places [should it show the end values?
+Nope]
+- when player selects a position show possible orientations

 ## Resources

 This is my first time implementing pygame and I used [https://github.com/World-of-Domino/pygame-dominos] as a jumping off point.